spectrocloud/librarium/docs/docs-content/user-management/palette-rbac/implement-abac.md

 16. Click **Confirm** to assign the Resource role to the user or team.

-The user or team can now interact with the Palette components that match the conditions defined in the Resource filter, and the permissions defined in the Resource role.
+The user or team can now interact with the Palette components that match the conditions defined in the Resource filter and the permissions defined in the Resource role.

 ## Validate